Who Is Nicki Minaj?

 The following April, Minaj dropped two new tracks, "Chun-Li" and "Barbie Tingz."
 Later that year she unveiled "Rich Sex," featuring Lil Wayne, and "Bed," with Ariana Grande, and joined controversial rapper Tekashi 6ix9ine on the track "FEFE."
 On August 8, the artist launched her Queen Radio show on Apple Music's Beats 1 station; two days later, her fourth studio album, Queen, debuted at No. 2.

 In early 2019, Minaj kicked off The Nicki Wrld Tour in Frankfurt, Germany, with rapper Juice Wrld.
-Along with her many collaborations, the artist dropped her first solo single of the year, "Megatron," in late June, around which time she revealed that she and boyfriend Kenneth Petty had gotten a marriage license.
+Along with her many collaborations, the artist dropped her first solo single of the year, "Megatron," in late June.

-In September, shortly after the release of The Angry Birds Movie 2, in which she had a voice role, Minaj stunned her fans by tweeting that she'd decided to retire to "have my family."
+In September, after the release of The Angry Birds Movie 2, in which she had a voice role, Minaj delivered the stunning tweet that she'd decided to retire to "have my family."
+Although the artist later promised her fans that there was more music to come, she took a step toward fulfilling her family desires by tying the knot with boyfriend Kenneth Petty in October.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!